Tech, Creative, Fashion

 - Roaming charges may apply to UK customers using their devices in the EU.

-- Import and export of goods will be subject to customs controls and may attract tariffs.
+- Import and export of goods are subject to customs controls and may attract tariffs.

 - This includes taking items such as samples or equipment temporarily to the EU.